Mafia II: Downloadable content

 Three downloadable content (DLC) packs were released for the game:

 The Betrayal of Jimmy is the first DLC pack, announced by Sony on 15 June 2010 at E3 2010.
 It was initially released exclusively to the PlayStation 3 as a free add-on to the base game, before being later ported to the other platforms.
 Set in a different canon from the base game, the story follows a gun-for-hire named Jimmy, who works for several criminal syndicates to undermine their rivals, until he is eventually set up by his employers and arrested.
 Missions are structured in a non-linear manner (similarly to the Grand Theft Auto series), and include a score attack feature in which players earn points for doing certain actions; both features would return in the second and third DLC packs.
 This DLC also contains the exclusive Waybar Hot Rod vehicle.

 Jimmy's Vendetta is the second DLC pack for the game.
 It was released on PlayStation Network, Xbox Live Marketplace, and Steam on 7 September 2010.
-The story picks up from the events of "The Betrayal of Jimmy", as Jimmy escapes from prison and exacts revenge on those who betrayed him.
+The story picks up from the events of The Betrayal of Jimmy, as Jimmy escapes from prison and exacts revenge on those who betrayed him.
 This DLC also contains the exclusive Police Bus vehicle.

 Joe's Adventures is the third and final DLC pack for Mafia II, released on 23 November 2010.
-The story bridges the gap between the two time periods in the base game's story, and features Joe Barbaro as the playable protagonist.
+The story bridges the gap between the two time periods in the base game's story, and features Joe Barbaro as the playable protagonist during Vito's imprisonment.
 The DLC's plot revolves around Joe's return to Empire Bay in 1950, having been forced to go into hiding for five years because of a hit put on him by the Clemente family.
 He slowly works his way up the ranks of the Falcone family in hopes they could help him, but soon uncovers a plot to overthrow Don Carlo Falcone, which he must thwart.
 The DLC combines standard missions with score-based, open world missions.
 It is estimated to provide eight hours of gameplay.
 The DLC also contains the exclusive Delizia Grandeamerica vehicle.